gradle/gradle/subprojects/docs/src/docs/release/notes.md

 was required to publish the jar file.
 It is now necessary to explicitly add a MavenPublication to the 'publishing.publications' container.
 The added publication can include a software component ['java', 'web'], custom artifacts or both.
 If no MavenPublication is added when using the 'maven-publish' plugin, then nothing will be published.

+### Changes to new Ivy publishing support

+- Removed GenerateIvyDescriptor.xmlAction property.
+Set it on ivy.descriptor.withXml
+- Publication must be explicitly added
+- Nothing is included in publication by default
+   - Can specify component to publish
+   - Can specify additional artifacts to publish

 ## Switch to Sonar Runner

 While every effort has been made to keep backwards compatibility with earlier versions of the Sonar plugin, the underlying switch to the